 Hyper-threading technology offers the possibility of better performance for parallel applications.
 However, because of the manner in which CPU resources are shared between the logical CPUs on a single physical CPU, different application mixes will have varied performance results.
 This is especially true when an application has real-time requirements requiring deterministic execution times for the application.
-Therefore, it is important to test the performance.
+Therefore, it is important to test the performance of the application under various CPU configurations to determine optimal performance.
 For example, if there are two tasks that could be run in parallel on a pair of sibling CPUs, be sure to compare the time it takes to execute these tasks in parallel using both siblings versus the time it takes to execute these tasks serially with one of the siblings down.
 This will determine whether these two tasks can take advantage of the unique kind of parallelism provided by hyper-threading.